BenjiCCB/challenge-12/README.md

 * View departments, roles, and employees
 * Add departments, roles, and employees
-* Delete departments, roles, and employees (bonus)
-* Update employee roles and managers
+* Update employee roles and managers (bonus)
 * View employees by manager, emloyees by department, and budget by department (bonus)
 * Exit the application

+Note, item deletion has been deprecated due to databse conflicts (ie deletions cascading to linked tables)

 ---